romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-Which event configuration correctly triggers a workflow in GitHub Actions?
+Q: Which event configuration correctly triggers a workflow in GitHub Actions?
 <details><summary>Show the answer</summary><p>

 - **Using the on keyword in the workflow file to specify the type of event, such as push, pull_request, or schedule**